 Based on these new discoveries, we can now distinguish several building phases, and within each, increasing levels of size and elaboration.
 Structures 08-1a, 2 and 3 belong to an early construction phase, while traces of other structures, whose full configuration cannot yet be determined, may be even earlier.
-In the next major phase, the earlier buildings were removed Many questions still remain, but what we do know is that, although the structures were made entirely of wood, they were not meant to be ephemeral.
-Evidence of their surprising longevity was revealed when masses of beer jars and bread pots datable to the early Third Dynasty were uncovered on the south side of the precinct.
-Investigation of this to make way for Structures D9, 07, E8 and the Tomb 23 complex.
-Whether these substantial structures were built simultaneously or sequentially is unknown, but the 4mwide corridor that runs between them suggests that all stood together at some point in time.
+In the next major phase, the earlier buildings were removed to make way for Structures D9, 07, E8 and the Tomb 23 complex.
+Whether these substantial structures were built simultaneously or sequentially is unknown, but the 4m-wide corridor that runs between them suggests that all stood together at some point in time.